 Music was an integral part of life in mid-19th century America.
 In those days most live music was locally produced: a dance with the fiddle; an upright piano or a pump organ in the parlor; a guitar or banjo; or perhaps unaccompanied voices joined together in a hymn or an old song.
 Sheet music was a booming business and people enjoyed making music at home.

-After 26 performances of 82 songs, David has collected his favorite songs and stories into this unique highlights program.
+David has collected his favorite songs and stories into a unique highlights program:

 “Dear Friends and Gentle Hearts”